Quai introduces a new, hierarchical structure of organizing blockchains that scales Proof-of-Work decentralization to handle all global commerce.

-Quai is the first blockchain network to shard state without sharding work, allowing the creation of sub networks to scale Proof-of-Work without degrading security.
+Quai is the first blockchain network to shard state without sharding security, allowing the creation of sub networks to scale decentralized ledger technology without degrading security.
 The organization of these sub networks incentivizes optimized network latency, which increases network throughput.
 Each of Quai's sub networks functions as an independent, asynchronous parallel execution thread.
 These sub networks are intertwined through merged mining, functioning as a multithreaded blockchain execution environment.
 Quai Network maintains interoperable composability across all threads via shared hash linked references between chains, which are known as coincident blocks.

-Quai's merge-mined hierarchical structure is the first blockchain architecture to ensure trustless interoperability and full-network Proof-of-Work security across sub networks.
+Quai's merge-mined hierarchical structure is the first blockchain architecture to ensure trustless interoperability and shared full-network security across sub networks.

 Network latency is the primary factor that limits blockchain throughput.
 Quai Network drastically reduces latency across the network by incentivizing miners to not only produce hash but also minimize network latency.
-The latency of a miner to their peers directly impacts the profits of the miner through the uncle rate, meaning miners are incentivized to mine the chain with the lowest possible latency.
+A miner's latency to their peers directly impacts the profits of the miner through the uncle rate, meaning miners are incentivized to mine the chain with the lowest possible latency.
 Since Quai miners self-select which shard to mine, miners are incentivized to self-organize into the subnet in which they are least latent, resulting in lower overall network latency and higher throughput.

 In addition to optimizing latency, Quai network also increases network performance through the sub-division of nodes into subnets.
 This allows nodes to group into topological close peers, minimizing ping times while also significantly decreasing the number of hops required for data to propagate in the sub-net and thus the shard.
 This improvement in network performance can be represented by consideration of the propagation requirements of data in a regular n-by-n graph.